markhern/markhern.github.io/README.md

 # markhern.github.io
 testing the github pages idea & I think its a nice feature!
 This is my readme.md for testing things out.
 Thanks for visiting.
+Yes.